5 minute read

 You can stop or extend those shares with a few clicks.

-Simply tick the files in the list that you want to unshare or extend and use the buttons in the upper-right corner.
+Simply tick the files in the list that you want to unshare or extend and use the buttons that appear below the list.
 If you just need to unshare or extend the share of one file just use the icon in that row.

-When you extend the sharing of a file, it will be extended for a set time period chosen by your organization's administrators.
+When you extend the sharing of a file (or a folder), it will be extended for a set time period chosen by your organization's administrators.
 Once the extension period runs out, the file will once again become part of the cleanup cycle.

 When you extend a file share, it disappears from the list Review your shared files, and reappears in the Files area.
 Here you can see when the extension will run out in the column Sharing extended until.